The following is a guest blog written for discipleshipresearch.com

 I love the moment in the game of hide and seek when my son is clearly visible but I’ll pretend not to see him; like the time he sat on the kitchen floor with a tea towel on his head.
-In order to prolong the game I’ll usually follow by pretending to check highly improbable hiding places; “the microwave…. no, not there”, “in the teapot… no, He is not here.”
+In order to prolong the game I’ll usually pretend to check highly improbable hiding places; “the microwave…. no, not there”, “in the teapot… no, He is not here.”

 It struck me today as I read through the story of the first Easter again, that there are definitely some parallels: